Jon Stewart (footballer)

 Jonathan Harris Stewart (born 13 March 1989) is an English footballer who plays as a goalkeeper.

-Stewart has played professionally for Bournemouth and Spanish side UD Alzira where as spells with Portsmouth and Burnley yielded no first team appearances.
-He has played at Non-league level for Weymouth, Alfreton Town, Worksop Town, Bradford Park Avenue, Shaw Lane, Boston United, Gainsborough Trinity, Matlock Town and Liversedge F.C.
+Stewart has played professionally for Bournemouth and Spanish side Alzira where as spells with Portsmouth and Burnley yielded no first team appearances.
+He has played at Non-league level for Weymouth, Alfreton Town, Worksop Town, Bradford Park Avenue, Shaw Lane, Boston United, Gainsborough Trinity, Matlock Town, Liversedge F.C and Humber United.